Find Trade Colleges

 To give an idea of how popular online courses are at the school, 90% of undergraduates took at least one course online in 2020-2021.

 On average, bachelor’s degree students take out $21,575 in loans while pursuing their degree.
-Around 80% of those degree recipients were women.
+Of those students who received their degree, 80% were women.

 Read full report on St Louis College of Health Careers-Fenton

-If you want to attend Stephens, expect to pay an average of $25,586 in tuition and fees.
-Of course, this could be reduced if you receive financial aid.
+Stephens does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $25,586.
+This amount may be reduced if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $30,638 in student loans.
-Of those students who received their degree, 100% were women.
+Around 100% of those degree recipients were women.

 If you want to attend MBU, expect to pay an average of $31,784 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
 Bachelor’s Degree recipients from MBU accumulate an average of $23,637 in student debt by the time they complete their degree.
 Of those students who received their degree, 62% were women.